Time as a Control Dimension in Robot Learning

-where $\pi^*$ is the time-optimal policy.
-At the beginning of each episode, $tr$ was uniformly sampled from $[0.2, 1]$ and kept fixed, while $T^{\text{left}}$ evolves via Eq.~\ref{eq:TimeAwareObj}.
-Training continues until the augmented policy converges and its performance does not exhibit more than 5\% degradation.
+During this stage, the time ratio is sampled uniformly from $[0.2,1]$ at the beginning of each episode and remains fixed within the episode.
+The remaining time is initialized from the task-specific temporal reference and evolves according to Eq.~\ref{eq:TimeAwareObj}.
+Training continues until the augmented policy reproduces the performance of $\pi^*_{\text{time}}$ without substantial degradation.

-\mysubsubsubsection{Constrained Markov decision process.} The objective of a standard Markov Decision Process (MDP) is to find an optimal policy \(\pi^*\) that maximizes the expected sum of discounted future rewards as defined in Eq.~\ref{eq:mdp_obj}.
-However, such formulations do not account for safety or resource limitations.
-To incorporate these constraints, we followed the constrained MDP (CMDP) framework.
-A collection of cost signals can be provided as $C=\{c_1,c_2,\ldots,c_n\}$ where each cost can represent a specific constraint along with corresponding thresholds $E={\epsilon_1, \epsilon_2, \ldots, \epsilon_n}$.
-Each cost function assigns a penalty to the transition $(s,a,s')$ as $c_i:S\times A\times S\rightarrow\mathbb{R}$.
-An admissible policy must maximize the expected discounted return while ensuring that the discounted cumulative cost of every cost signal $c_i$ does not exceed its threshold $\epsilon_i$.
-Formally, the agent solves:
+\mysubsubsection{Time-aware policy optimization} The final time-aware policy is trained using a constrained Markov decision process (MDP) that balances task success, punctuality, and stability.